jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U22: Go forth and multiply [U22]

 Copying files with the [cp][] (copy) command is very similar to moving them.
 Remember to always specify a source and a target location.
-Letâ€™s create a new file and make a copy of it.
+Let's create a new file and make a copy of it.

 	$ touch file1
 	$ cp file1 file2
 	$ ls
 	file1	file2

 What if we wanted to copy files from a different directory to our current directory?
-Letâ€™s put a file in our home directory (specified by â€˜~â€™ remember) and copy it to the USB drive:
+Let's put a file in our home directory (specified by '~' remember) and copy it to the USB drive:

 	$ touch ~/file3
 	$ ls